Coordinateurs du projet

 Results

-- the communication protocols,
+- communication protocols,

-- the real-time execution of the numerical model,
+- real-time execution of the digital model,

-- the motion and force observers,
+- motion and force observers,

-Publications and papers published
+Publications and presentations produced

 Oral communications